 Our Chairman, Norman Springford, talks about his memories of visiting the gardens as a young boy and his pride in leading their reimagination.Read Norman’s Story

-Moira Hepburn (or Auntie Moira) recalls fond summer days playing the piano at the Ross Theatre for BBC Children's Hour.Read Moira’s Story
+Moira Hepburn (or Auntie Moira) recalls fond summer days playing the piano at the Ross Theatre for Children's Hour.Read Moira’s Story

 Sign up to our newsletter and be kept up to date with the development progress of The Quaich Project.